cube-soft/cube.filesystem.sevenzip/Readme.md

 ## Contributing

 1. Fork [Cube.FileSystem.SevenZip](https://github.com/cube-soft/Cube.FileSystem.SevenZip/fork) repository.
-2. Create a feature branch from the master or stable branch (e.g. git checkout -b my-new-feature origin/master).
+2. Create a feature branch from the master (e.g. git checkout -b my-new-feature origin/master).
 Note that the master branch may refer some pre-released NuGet packages.
 Try the [rake clean](https://github.com/cube-soft/Cube.FileSystem.SevenZip/blob/master/Rakefile) command when build errors occur.
 3. Commit your changes.
-4. Rebase your local changes against the master or stable branch.
+4. Rebase your local changes against the master branch.
 5. Run the dotnet test command or the Visual Studio (NUnit 3 test adapter) and confirm that it passes.
 6. Create new Pull Request.